Agent-006/React-Fresher/README.md

 📌 In the values depends upon network calls then updating rapidly may give lags so, we can drop the\
 updation call for the immediate value update and we can update in chunks.\
 📌 The current algo used by React is the React Fibre algo.\
-📌 Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM.\
+📌 Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM".\
 📌 <b>Reconciliation:</b> The algorithm React uses to diff one tree with another to determine which\
  parts need to be changed.\
 📌 <b>update:</b> A change in the data used to render a React app.
 Usually the result of\